-- fosters holistic personal and professional development; - prepares nurses who engage in reflective practice related to health and quality of life in a variety of health care settings. - develops nurses who participate in ethical decision making related to health and quality of life. - provides a foundation for critical thinking and for the development, integration, and evaluation of new or expanded knowledge into practice. - provides a foundation for continued learning, and for graduate and post-graduate education in nursing.
+- Fosters holistic personal and professional development through life-long learning. - Prepare nurses who engage in reflective practice related to health and quality of life in a variety of health care settings. - Develop nurses who participate in ethical decision making focusing on health equity and improving quality of life. - Provide a foundation for critical thinking and for the development, integration, and evaluation of new or expanded knowledge into practice. - Prepare nursing leaders and mentors for a rapidly changing healthcare system. - Enhance collaborative partnerships with other health care, educational, faith based, and social service providers and the public at large.